Beyonce’s Net Worth is $500 Million

 |Birthday||September 4th, 1981|

-Put simply, Beyonce is one of the bestselling artists of all time, with both Destiny’s Child and her solo albums selling nearly 30 million physical copies each, no mean feat given the consumer market has been moving away from traditional purchases since the beginning of her recording career.
+Beyonce is clearly one of the bestselling artists of all time, with both Destiny’s Child and her solo albums selling nearly 30 million physical copies each, no mean feat given the consumer market has been moving away from traditional purchases since the beginning of her recording career.

 As a measure of how robust her popularity has been through a changing market, a recent update of the RIAA’s certifications, of which Beyonce has nearly 70, suggests that Beyonce’s digital sales stand at over 110 million.
 Beyonce’s streaming stats are also huge, with nearly 50 million Spotify hits a month generating somewhere in the region of two million dollars annually.
 Her duo with Ed Sheeran features as one of the most-streamed songs of all time on Spotify.